Bowbaq/profilecreds/README.md

 [![](https://godoc.org/github.com/Bowbaq/profilecreds?status.svg)](http://godoc.org/github.com/Bowbaq/profilecreds)

 # profilecreds
-This provides a credentials provider for https://github.com/aws/aws-sdk-go that reads from ~/.aws/config
+This provides a credentials provider for https://github.com/aws/aws-sdk-go that reads from `~/.aws/config`.
+This is in particular intended to help with assuming a role with MFA on.

 ## Example usage